jhazen66/clickgame/README.md

 1. run `.\Build-ChromeApp.ps1` from the ChromeApp folder of the project.
 2. Open Chrome and install the package from the .\ChromeApp\dist folder

+There are readme.md files in those folders with more information.

 ## Oddities ##

 Since I did not have time to deal with [this issue](https://github.com/knockout/knockout/issues/1039) I am using the knockout-latest.debug.js rather than the properly built minified version.
 A compromise that is ok for a demo, but not something you would want in production.

+##Other Helpful Resources##
+My talk focused on building cross-platform HTML apps using community tools.
+If you want to learn more about building specifically for Windows, including taking advantage of platform specific capabilities I recommend [this series](http://aka.ms/windevbeginjs) that will walk you step by step through building a first class Windows app using HTML.

+If you want to learn how to integrate your web resources with core platform capabilities, particularly using the webview control, [this is a great talk](http://channel9.msdn.com/Events/Build/2014/2-560).

+If you want to check out WinJS as an open source library you can find the repo here on github.  [http://github.com/winjs](http://github.com/winjs).
+Also see [the road ahead](http://channel9.msdn.com/Events/Build/2014/2-506) //BUILD talk which announced our move to open source.

+It you want to learn more about the subtle but important differences between using HTML in the Browser vs. using HTML in apps, you can read [this article](http://msdn.microsoft.com/en-us/library/windows/apps/hh465380.aspx).

+If you wan to learn more about the [execUnsafeLocalFunction](http://msdn.microsoft.com/en-us/library/windows/apps/hh767331.aspx) you may want to watch [my previous talk](http://channel9.msdn.com/Events/Build/BUILD2011/APP-476T) on the HTML security model in apps.

 ## Helping out ##